Senior Living Myths May Be Keeping You from Living a Rewarding Life

 Myth #2: I can’t bring the things that mean the most to me

 While moving to a senior living community will require you to do some downsizing, you will still be able to personalize your own living space with your favorite photos, books, knickknacks, and even some favorite pieces of furniture.
-You can also bring your favorite jewelry, a stamp or coin collection as well as your favorite CDs and DVDs.
+You can also bring your favorite jewelry whether a ring or a Huge Link Sterling Silver necklace for men, a stamp or coin collection as well as your favorite CDs and DVDs.
+If you are ready to let go of some of your jewelry pieces, you may sell gold jewelry to a trustworthy gold buyer.

 Myth #3: Only sick people live in senior living communities